 Ashley is a Senior Research Analyst with experience of working on a variety of data linkage and research projects.
 He has a background in computing and various research disciplines which have evolved over time with his experience of working with anonymised data within SAIL Databank since 2008, as well as other data from the UK nations, and as part of projects with collaborators including those in the Health Data Research UK, Administrative Data Research Wales, Nuffield Family Justice Observatory Data Partnership, Dementias Research Platform UK, MS Register, IPDLN and with the NHS.
 He works with stakeholders from a wide range of domains, disciplines and organisations in both the development and pursuit of their project’s and research, and supports their continued development and training.

 Lee is a Data Manager for ADRC-Wales and is responsible for data acquisition and database administration.
 He comes from a software development background working for both private and public sectors.

 Arron has been with SAIL Databank since 2011 as a Research Analyst.
 He graduated from Swansea University with a BSc Physics and an MSc Computer Science.
 His research focus is population studies in Epilepsy and Cardiovascular risk management.
 Arron is a keen machine learning enthusiast and is particularly interested in applying such techniques to genetics and natural language processing.
-Arron is currently a PhD candidate at the Swansea School of Medicine where his thesis explores the analysis of big data and machine learning in Epilepsy research.
+Arron is currently a PhD candidate at Swansea University Medical School where his thesis explores the analysis of big data and machine learning in Epilepsy research.

 Huw Collins is a recent addition to the team.
 He has 25 years experience in various accounting roles spent, for the most part, in the Automotive industry culminating in this welcome career change.
 Currently working towards an MSc in Health Data Science at Swansea University.